purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Regression/r-squared.md

 - Statistically significant R² = 0.9: 90% of the variation is explained by the relationship.
 - Statistically significant R² = 0.01: Only 1% of the variation is explained.

-Now when someone says, “The statistically significant R² was 0.9” you can think to yourself “Very good!
+When someone says, “The statistically significant R² was 0.9,” you can think, “Very good!
 The relationship between the two variables explains 90% of the variation in the data!”
-And when someone else says “ The statistically significant R² was 0.01…” You can think to yourself… “Dag!
-Who cares if that relationship is significant, it only accounts for 1% of the variation of the data.
-Something else must explain the remaining 99%.”
+Conversely, if R² = 0.01, you can think, “Who cares if that relationship is significant, only 1% of the variation is explained; something else must explain the remaining 99%.”

+> Even if the statistical tests show that the relationship between the two variables is statistically significant, the practical importance of this relationship might be minimal if the R² value is very low.
+In other words, statistical significance does not necessarily imply that the relationship is meaningful or substantial in explaining the variation in the data.

 ### Relation to R
 - R² is the square of R.
 - A high R (e.g., 0.9) squared gives a high R² (e.g., 0.81).
 - R² provides a clearer comparison and is easier to interpret (e.g., R² of 0.7² is twice as good as 0.5²).

-Now, when someone says, “the statistically significant R(plain old R) was 0.9…” You can think to yourself… “0.9 times 0.9 = 0.81.
+When someone says, “The statistically significant R was 0.9,” you can think, “0.9 times 0.9 = 0.81.
 Very good!
-The relationship between the two variables explains 81% of the variation in the data!"
+The relationship between the two variables explains 81% of the variation in the data!”
+For R = 0.5, you can think, “0.5 times 0.5 = 0.25.

-And when someone else says…
-“The statistically significant R was 0.5…”
-You can think to yourself…
-“0.5 times 0.5 = 0.25.
 The relationship accounts for 25% of the variation in the data.
 That’s good if there are a million other things accounting for the remaining 75%, bad if there is only one thing.”

-I like R² more than just plain old R because it is easier to interpret.
-Here’s an example for how much better is R = 0.7 than R = 0.5?
+R² is easier to interpret than plain old R. For example, R = 0.7 compared to R = 0.5:

-Well, if we convert those numbers to R^2, we see that:
-R² = 0.7^2 = 0.5 50% of the original variation is explained
+- R² = 0.7² = 0.49: 49% of the original variation is explained.
-R² = 0.5^2 = 0.25 25% of the original variation is explained
+- R² = 0.5² = 0.25: 25% of the original variation is explained.

-With R², it is easy to see that the first correlation is twice as good as the second.
+With R², it is clear that the first correlation is roughly twice as good as the second.

+> The relationship between R and the proportion of variance explained is non-linear.
+A correlation of R = 0.7 does not mean it is 1.4 times better than R = 0.5.
+>
+> Squaring the correlation coefficient (R) to get R² linearizes this relationship, making it more intuitive to compare the strengths.

 ### Key Points
 - R² indicates the percentage of variation explained by the relationship.
 - R² does not indicate the direction of the correlation.
 - Square the value of R to get R² for easier interpretation.

-That said R² does not indicate the direction of the correlation because squared numbers are never negative.
-If the direction of the correlation isn’t obvious, you can say, “ the two variables were positively(or negatively) correlated with R² = .…
+R² does not indicate the direction of the correlation because squared numbers are never negative.
+If the direction of the correlation isn’t obvious, you can say, “the two variables were positively (or negatively) correlated with R² = ...”

-R² main ideas
+### Main Ideas of R²

-R² is the percentage of variation explained by the relationship between two variables.
+- R² is the percentage of variation explained by the relationship between two variables.
-If someone gives you a value for plain old R, square it!
+- If someone gives you a value for R, square it to understand the percentage of variation explained.

 ## Reference:
 - [YouTube Video](https://www.youtube.com/watch?v=bMccdk8EdGo)